Correlation vs. Causation: What’s the Difference?

 The other method for determining causation is through hypothesis testing.
 Hypothesis testing is when you test your primary hypothesis against a null hypothesis, which is the opposite of your primary hypothesis.
 The null hypothesis should be disproved by your primary hypothesis to help you be as certain as possible about your results.

+Although the difference in correlation and causation can be challenging to identify, you can do so with a detailed and structured analytical approach.
 To develop important analytical skills, such as data collection, data calculations, and data analysis, consider earning a Google Data Analytics Professional Certificate on Coursera.
-With this certificate, you can qualify for in-demand positions in less than six months, such as a data analyst or junior data analyst.
+With this Professional Certificate, you can qualify for in-demand positions, such as a data analyst or junior data analyst, in less than six months.

-The University of Colorado Boulder’s Statistical Inference and Hypothesis Testing in Data Science Applications and Data Analysis Tools from Wesleyan University on Coursera are also great courses to learn more about how you can properly implement hypothesis testing.
+The University of Colorado Boulder’s Statistical Inference and Hypothesis Testing in Data Science Applications and Data Analysis Tools from Wesleyan University on Coursera are also great courses where you can learn more about how to properly implement hypothesis testing.

 Article sources